perrywink/perrywink/README.md

-- 👋 Hi, I’m @perrywink.
+👋 Hi, I’m @perrywink.
 You can just call me Isaac.
-- 👀 I’m interested in good design (whether it be software or anything else), and how it can help others.
-Nothing is more gratifying than seeing oher use the tools I develop.
-- 🌱 I'm a ReactJS Sellout and an avid Unity developer who likes overusing singletons in C#, 3d modelling, sound design in FL and everything in between :D
+🌱 I'm a ReactJS Sellout and an avid Unity developer who likes overusing singletons in C#, 3d modelling, sound design in FL and everything in between :D